dynamicslab/pysensors/docs/JOSS/paper.md

 Successful predictive modeling and control of engineering and natural processes is often entirely determined by *in situ* measurements and feedback from sensors [@Brunton2019book].
 However, deploying sensors into complex environments, including in application areas such as manufacturing [@Manohar2018jms], geophysical environments [@Yildirim:2009], and biological processes [@colvert2017local;@Mohren2018pnas], is often expensive and challenging.
 Furthermore, modeling outcomes are extremely sensitive to the location and number of these sensors, motivating optimization strategies for the principled placement of  sensors for different decision-making tasks.
-In general, choosing the globally optimal placement within the search space of a large-scale complex system is an intractable computation, in which the number of possible placements grows exponentially with the number of candidates.
+In general, choosing the globally optimal placement within the search space of a large-scale complex system is an intractable computation, in which the number of possible placements grows combinatorially with the number of candidates [@ko1995exact].
 While sensor placement has traditionally been guided by expert knowledge and first principles models, increases in system complexity, emerging sensor technologies, and innovations in data-driven modeling strategies motivates automated algorithms for optimizing sensor placements.

 `PySensors` is a Python package for the scalable optimization of sensor placement from data.
 In particular, `PySensors` provides tools for sparse sensor placement optimization approaches that employ data-driven dimensionality reduction  [@brunton2016sparse;@manohar2018data].
 This approach results in near-optimal placements for various decision-making tasks and can be readily customized using different optimization algorithms and objective functions.